Earth Defense Base Delta - Flight Deck - March 3, 1982 07:16

 Morris was waiting for the launch officer to give them the go-ahead to launch when Major Williams broke in the line “All ships, this looks like a relatively minor meteor shower, so we are going to send up just X-1, X-3, X-4 and X-7.
 The rest of you remain at ready state but stand down for training.”

 “X-1, X-3, X-4 and X-7, you are cleared for launch.”

 Morris hit the all-ship comm.
 “Ok, boys strap in.
 We are green to go.”

-He watched a bank of 8 lights as each switched from yellow to green, signifying a crew member securing their chair for launch.
+He watched a the last bank of 12 lights as each switched from yellow to green, the final confirmation that each crew member had securing their chair for launch.
 When the final light turned green, Morris gave the signal to Taylor and Taylor counted down.
 “5… 4… 3… 2… 1… and go!”

 At the bottom of the ship, three huge atomic engines came to life and the ship started to climb out of her launch tube.
 Morris’ seat automatically tilted back as he was pressed into it by the force of the launch.

 The ship cleared the top of the tube and the acceleration doubled again as the engines pushed to full throttle.
 In one monitor, Morris watched as the ground started to recede.
 In another monitor he could see 3 other rockets riding clouds of fire into the sky.

 “Sending course corrections into the system now.”
 Came the navigator as he strained to enter the necessary coordinates.